 - Request : In your server side code, make a POST Request to the

-- Handle the response: Cobalt will respond with a JSON Object containing the
+- Handle the response: Refold will respond with a JSON Object containing the

-if request was successful.
-Parse the JSON response body and extract thetoken
+tokenif request was successful.
+Parse the JSON response body and extract thetoken.

 Response